hartmantis/chef-dk-chef/README.md

     default['chef_dk']['shell_users'] = nil

-A list of users can provided for whom to make Chef's Ruby environment the default.
+A list of users can be provided for whom to make Chef's Ruby environment the default.

 Resources